-The complex behaviours of mould slags are difficult to characterize because they depend on many different material properties including thermal, fluid and mechanical properties.
-The melting rate, viscosity, solidification temperature, crystallinity, conductivity and radiation absorption are typical properties measured to characterize slags in previous works [10, 15-20].
-However, the melting rate is a semi-empirical property that combines together several different material properties, including the latent heat and thermal diffusivity and also depends greatly on process conditions.
-The other properties vary greatly with time and temperature history and have not been measured over the entire temperature range of interest.
-Finally, many of the important properties, such as friction coefficient, strength and toughness have almost never been measured.
+The complex behaviors of mold slags are difficult to characterize because they depend on many different material properties, including thermal, fluid, and mechanical properties.
+The melting rate, viscosity, solidification temperature, crystallinity, conductivity, and radiation absorption are typical properties measured to characterize slags in previous work^[10, 15-20].
+However, the melting rate is a semi-empirical property that combines together several different material properties, including the latent heat and thermal diffusivity, and also depends greatly on process conditions.
+The other properties vary greatly with time and temperature history, and have not been measured over the entire temperature range of interest.
+Finally, many of the important properties, such as friction coefficient, strength, and toughness, have almost never been measured.

-In situ 'friction signals' can be obtained by installing lubrication sensors [21], load cells [22] or pressure sensors [23] on to the operating continuous casting mould to record the mould speed and load or pressure variation during mould oscillation.
+In-situ "friction signals" can be obtained by installing lubrication sensors^[21], load cells^[22] or pressure sensors^[23] onto the operating continuous casting mold to record the mold speed, and load or pressure variation during mold oscillation.
 However, fundamental understanding of the meaning of these measurements and how to interpret them to solve problems is lacking.
-Currently, mould friction measurements are evaluated mainly as a means to detect problems with the oscillation system such as mould misalignment.
-With a better understanding of friction behaviour, friction monitoring could be used to identify the status of mould lubrication to predict surface defects [21] and to help prevent break outs [24].
+Currently mold friction measurements are evaluated mainly as a means to detect problems with the oscillation system, such as mold misalignment.
+With better understanding of friction behavior, then friction monitoring could be used to identify the status of mold lubrication to predict surface defects^[21] and to help prevent breakouts^[24].

-Viscosity of the mould slag is highly temperature dependent.
-In previous work, the viscosity is often expressed as an Arrhenius-type relationship including the effect of composition [25-27].
+Viscosity of the mold slag is highly temperature dependent.
+In previous work, the viscosity is often expressed as an Arrhenius-type relationship including the effect of composition ^[25-27].
 These models provide a method to design the slag composition to achieve a desired viscosity curve.
 However, none of them can accurately predict the viscosity near the solidification temperature.
-These models are only good for the low viscosity and high temperature range (<10 poise) and cannot accommodate the sharp viscosity increase that occurs at lower temperatures.
-Due to the difficulty of measuring high viscosity, slag viscosity measurements are seldom reported greater than 10 Pa·s (100 poise).
-Thus, the viscosity-temperature curve near the solidifying temperature is yet unclear for the mould slags used in continuous casting.
+These models are only good for the low viscosity, high temperature range (<103poise) and cannot accommodate the sharp viscosity increase that occurs at lower temperatures.
+Due to the difficulty of measuring high viscosity, slag viscosity measurements are seldom reported greater than 10Pa·s (100poise).
+Thus, the viscosity-temperature curve near the solidifying temperature is yet unclear for the mold slags used in continuous casting.